ror-community/ror-site/content/blog/2024-07-23-aps-adopts-ror.md

 APS is one of the first publishers to incorporate ROR identifiers in published metadata, demonstrating the society’s commitment to advancing open science.

+{{% callout color="green" icon="no-icon" %}}
+The below is cross-posted from the American Physical Society newsroom.
+[Read the original announcement.](https://www.aps.org/about/news/2024/07/research-organization-registry)
+{{% /callout %}}

 {{% callout icon="fa-envelope" %}}

 Contact the APS Press Office at media@aps.org with questions.